heroku/heroku-buildpack-static/README.md

 You can configure different options for your static application by writing a `static.json` in the root folder of your application.

 #### Root
 This allows you to specify a different asset root for the directory of your application.
-For instance, if you're using ember-cli, it naturally builds a `dist/` directory, so you might want to use that intsead.
+For instance, if you're using ember-cli, it naturally builds a `dist/` directory, so you might want to use that instead.

 ```json
 {